 Play a role in the future of the electronics industry by joining the Global Electronics Association team!

 The Global Electronics Association is the leading global standards, education and advocacy organization for the electronics industry.
-We provides standards, training and certification, industry intelligence, education and public policy advocacy to help our members achieve their goals.
+We provide standards, training and certification, industry intelligence, education and public policy advocacy to help our members achieve their goals.
 Regardless of office location, staff focus on member success.
 We’re here to help our members create better-quality products, enhance the skills and knowledge of their employees, reduce costs and waste, comply with regulations and be ready to capitalize on what is next.

 Are you ready to capitalize on what is next and join our team of dedicated, skilled and enthusiastic employees?